Watch Bring Me The Horizon debut 'Kool-Aid' and duet with Bad Omens' Noah Sebastian as they kick off UK tour in Cardiff

 “He alludes to ‘internal issues’ and after unveiling some brief snippets of new songs, Sykes jokes that the new music may come out ‘in six years’,” NME said.

 Additionally, a user on Reddit captured the moment the singer teased a series of what is believed to be unheard material from ‘…NeX GEn’.
-One fan-shot clip sees the crowd being asked to “record” a vocal line for the forthcoming LP.
+One fan-shot clip sees the crowd being asked to record a vocal line for the forthcoming LP.

 “Do you compute?” a voiceover from the onscreen interface asked.
 “You know what?
 You guys aren’t quite as stupid as you look.
 OK, let’s begin.”